turtle-27/Traffic_Density_Estimator/README.md

     - not using this format will display the format to be used on the terminal

 3. Delete output files
-    - to delete "output" file: make clean
+    - to delete output files: make clean